-The definition of "conversion therapy" included in the bill, as paraphrased by the Department of Justice, is "a practice that seeks to change an individual's sexual orientation to heterosexual, to repress or reduce non-heterosexual attraction or sexual behaviours, or to change an individual's gender identity to match the sex they were assigned at birth."
-3
+The definition of "conversion therapy" included in the bill, as paraphrased by the Department of Justice, is any service, practice or treatment designed to change a person's sexual orientation to heterosexual, gender identity to one that matches the sex assigned at birth, or to repress or reduce non heterosexual sexual attraction or sexual behaviours.

 The preamble of Bill C-6 states that conversion therapy causes harm to persons who are subjected to it, particularly children.
-It harms society more broadly by promoting myths and stereotypes about sexual orientation and gender identity, such as the notion that these personal characteristics can and should be changed.
+It harms society more broadly by promoting myths and stereotypes about sexual orientation, gender identity and gender expression, such as the notion that these personal characteristics can and should be changed.
 Consequently, the bill aims to discourage and denounce conversion therapy by criminalizing certain activities related to it, with the further intention of protecting "the human dignity and equality of all Canadians."
-It amends the Criminal Code (the Code)4 in order, among other things, to prohibit anyone from
+It amends the Criminal Code (the Code) in order to, among other things, prohibit anyone from

-- advertising services related to conversion therapy; - forcing persons or causing a child to undergo conversion therapy; - removing a child from Canada to undergo conversion therapy abroad; and - receiving a material benefit from the provision of conversion therapy.
+- promoting or advertising services related to conversion therapy; - forcing persons or causing a child to undergo conversion therapy; - removing a child from Canada to undergo conversion therapy abroad; and - receiving a material benefit from the provision of conversion therapy.